ScobraCK/Assignments/README.md

 * Total cycles

 ## Features not implemented
-* Evicting blocks with dirty bits set to 0 first when cache is full.
-(When using write-back)
-* Efficient implementation of LRU buffer (use of lists/hash etc)
+* Efficient implementation of LRU buffer (making use of lists/hash etc)
 * and probably many more

 ## Useage Example
 For a cache with 256 sets of 4 blocks each with 16 bytes of memory per block.